 it mimicked the Old Testament prophet Joshua waving them, with upraised arms,

 on toward the promised land.
-This unique species grows abundantly at Joshua tree.
+This unique species grows abundantly at Joshua Tree National Park.

-Joshua tree, Yucca brevifolia, grow in the Mojave Desert of southwest California, Nevada, Utah and Arizona, at elevations from 2,000 to 6,000 feet.
+Joshua trees, Yucca brevifolia, grow in the Mojave Desert of southwest California, Nevada, Utah and Arizona, at elevations from 2,000 to 6,000 feet.